RESOURCES FOR BOTH STUDENTS AND FAMILIES

 We hope you are staying safe and healthy.
 If you have an urgent mental health need, please contact the Crisis Line for immediate support at 866-427-4747 or visit the crisis website for more options at www.crisisconnections.org/contact/.
 If you are already connected with an outside counselor/therapist – please connect with them.

 Thank you so much for your support and flexibility through these times.
 Please know that we are still here for you and will respond as fast as we can.
 Here is some general information that we would like to share:

 - The best way to reach us is by e-mail.
-Please be as specific as possible in your e-mail.
-For high school counselor – Kerince Bowen, email@example.com.
-For middle school counselor – Arty Christianto, firstname.lastname@example.org.
+Please be as specific as possible in your e-mail and include the name of your student.
+For high school counselor substitute – Jamie Johnson, firstname.lastname@example.org.
+For middle school counselor – Arty Christianto, email@example.com.

-- If you are needing tech support, please e-mail email@example.com.
+- If your student is in need of tech support, please e-mail firstname.lastname@example.org.

 School counselors are professional counselors that work to ensure all students are supported in their academic, personal/social and career development.